 When the motion of a particle is considered along a line segment, both distance and displacement are the same in magnitudes.

 Motion can also be defined as the change in the position of a body with respect to a given object.
-The position of a point P at any time t is expressed in terms of the distance x from a fixed origin O on the reference x-axis, y-axis or z-axis and can be taken as positive or negative as per the usual sign convention.
+The position of a point P at any time t is expressed in terms of the distance xfrom a fixed origin O on the reference X-axis or Y-axis or Z-axis, and can be taken as positive or negative as per the usual sign convention.